darshith-v/cnd-project/README.md

 Docker Deployment
 1. Build the Docker image:
-   docker build -t ai-spelling-correction .
+   -docker build -t ai-spelling-correction .
 2. Run the Docker container:
-   docker run -p 5000:5000 ai-spelling-correction
+   -docker run -p 5000:5000 ai-spelling-correction

 Dependencies
 The project uses the following Python libraries:

-Flask==2.3.2
+-Flask==2.3.2
-textblob==0.15.3
+-textblob==0.15.3
-transformers==4.31.0
+-transformers==4.31.0
-torch==2.0.1
+-torch==2.0.1
-numpy==1.24.4
+-numpy==1.24.4

 License
-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-TextBlob for spelling correction.
+-TextBlob for spelling correction.
-Hugging Face Transformers for AI text generation.
+-Hugging Face Transformers for AI text generation.

 5. Open your browser and navigate to http://127.0.0.1:5000.